-I used to argue that I don’t have time to make a salad, exercise, or get more sleep, but I now argue that I can’t afford to not do these things.
+I used to say that I didn’t have time to make a salad, exercise, or get more sleep, but I now realize that I can’t afford to not do these things.

 The price we pay for not taking care of our bodies is often high.
 We should view taking care of ourselves as an investment that will bring great returns, including increased energy, a greater sense of well-being and confidence, improved health, and higher productivity.

 Part of a healthy lifestyle is having a strong support system—people who will be there for you when you need them.

 It's easy to get so caught up in our work that we neglect to stay involved with our local medical interpeters' professional organization.
 Yet this is arguably the best way to stay current in our profession.